-At present, there are four five developed parks in the City: Heber Olsen Park, the playing fields behind the new River Heights Elementary School, the DUP Park, and the Hillside Park, and Saddlerock Park.
+At present, there are four five developed parks in the City: Heber Olsen Park, the playing fields behind the new River Heights Elementary School, the DUP Park, and the Hillside Park, and Saddlerock Park, and Shurwh Hill Park.

 Heber Olsen Park is six acres in size and is next to the former elementary school and city office building.
 Within this park is Ryan's Place Park (playground), built in the spring of 2007.
 Adjacent to Ryan's Place Park are tennis courts, playing fields and a pavilion area for public use.

 In 1997, the City transferred approximated 8.4 acres, near 600 South and 800 East, to the Cache County School District.
 That land had been set aside by the City for a park.
 The Cache County School District uses that land for outside recreation grounds and playing fields (softball, soccer, etc).
 Under an agreement made with the School District in 1997, the School District allows these recreational grounds and playing fields to be used by residents of the City and the general public.
 The public can use the fields at any time except during school hours.
 This land is, therefore, part of the River Heights City park system.
-The total area of the creation grounds and playing fields is 5.6 acres.
+The total area of these the school recreation grounds and playing fields is 5.6 acres.

 The DUP Park, located at 400 East and 450 South, is 0.13 acres.
-Hillside Park, north of River Heights Boulevard and east of 600 East, is 0.27 acres and Saddlerock Park located north of 600 South is .29 acres.
+Hillside Park, north of River Heights Boulevard and east of 600 East, is 0.27 acres, and Sewart Hill park, on Steilar + Hill Drove, is 3.58 acres.

-The In 2018, the National Recreation and Park Association recommend as a guideline 6.25 to 10.5 10.1 acres of park land per 1,000 residents.
+The In 2018, the National Recreation and Park Association recommend as a guideline 6.25 to 40.5 10.1 acres of park land per 1,000 residents.
 Counting the recreation grounds near the elementary school, River Heights is within the recommendation at nine acres per 1,000 residents.
-If River Heights reaches its potential population of 3,850 3282 it will be at 3.84 3.25 acres per thousand people.
+If River Heights reaches its potential population of 3,850 3580 it will be at 3.84 3.43 acres per thousand people.

-In the future there is the possibility of two additional park areas: one in the Riverdale area and the second on Stewart Hill Drive where the City presently owns 3.58 acres.
+In the future there is the possibility of two additional park areas, one in the Riverdale area and-the second on Stewart-Hill Drive where the City-presently-owns 3.58 acres.